Jason-B-Jiang/reductive-microsporidia-evolution/README.md

 This repo contains the environment and Snakemake pipeline needed to enact the main workflow in Figure 1.

 ## Prerequisites
-- Local installation of Singularity >= v3.10
+- Local installation of Singularity >= 3.10
+- Local installation of Python >= 3.10

 ## Set-up
 1. Clone repo to local machine, then cd into repo